Research by Cardiff Business School PhD students aims to make the world a better place

 Gallai ymgeiswyr ar gyfer y rhaglen Doethuriaeth Broffesiynol fod yn gymwys i wneud cais am fenthyciad doethuriaeth ôl-raddedig gan Lywodraeth y DU..Benthyciadau Llywodraeth y DG i ôl-raddedigion doethuriaeth

-Each year a range of funded PhD studentships are available via the ESRC Wales Doctoral Training Partnership (UK/EU students only), Cardiff University, and a range of external sponsors.
+Each year a range of funded PhD studentships are available via the ESRC Wales Doctoral Training Partnership, Cardiff University, and a range of external sponsors.

 Entry requirements for the 3-year full-time PhD Programme